jaehochang92/jaehochang.netlify/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- High-dimensional data
+- High-dimensional Data
-- Statistical genetics
+- Statistical Genetics

 # Education to show in About widget
 education: